 - Dog bites — Dog owners have a duty to keep their animals under control and prevent them from biting or attacking others.
 If they fail to do so and someone gets hurt, the dog owner may be held liable for the victim’s injuries.

-- Falls – Conditions that could cause a fall should be fixed as soon as possible, and warning signs should be posted when it is not possible to remedy the situation immediately.
+- Slip and Falls – Conditions that could cause a fall should be fixed as soon as possible, and warning signs should be posted when it is not possible to remedy the situation immediately.
 Falls caused by slippery floors, trip hazards and other issues that make walking dangerous may entitle the victim to compensation from the party responsible for the property where the accident happened.

 - Falling merchandise or debris — Shelves that have been overstocked or poorly stacked may cause injuries if the items fall onto customers.
 Construction sites and other work zones also create the potential for a heavy object to fall from above and strike someone below.

 What Should I Do If I Was Injured on Someone Else’s Property?

 If you are hurt while on someone else’s property, your first priority is seeking appropriate medical attention for your injuries.
 Once your immediate medical needs have been attended to, the next focus should be on securing evidence.

 We recommend taking the following steps if you have been injured on someone else’s property:

 - Take pictures of the hazardous condition that caused your accident.